adyrose/roseworx/README.md

 add <p class="invalid-message">Invalid Field</p> after the label to provide invalid field feedback when the field is invalid

 //RoseWorx tables
-by default, the first span in every .rwx-table-data becomes a table heading UNLESS you specify .vertical on the .rwx-table in which all the spans in the first .rwx-table-data will become a heading.
-If you specify .dual-headings, both will become hedings. tables work by default without js. if you include the js module, tables will become more advanced and have sticky headers on scroll and a mist gradient in mobile to identify to users that it can be scrolled.
+by default, the first span in every .rwx-table-data becomes a header.
+If .vertical is specified on .rwx-table, all spans in the first .rwx-table-data will be used a aheader.
+If .dualheadings is present on .rwx-table then both will be used. tables work by default without js. if you import rwxTables from 'roseworx' and new rwxTables()- tables with the [rwx-table] attribute become more advanced and have sticky headers on scroll and a mist gradient in mobile to identify to users that it can be scrolled.
+Note putting this attribute limits the height of the tables to $table-height-limit and the width of the cells to $table-cell-width-limit in breakpoint md and below or the table would never be scrolllable therefore you would never see the sticky headers.